lofyer/ddos-tools/README.md

 ddos-tools
 ==========

-kinds of tools to test ddos presure.
+kinds of tools to test firewall presure.

-__I don't care how do you use these tools.__